FOREX-Yen gains after Kuroda sticks to negative rate script

 All eyes will be on the first U.S. presidential debate later, with the chances of a Donald Trump presidency, and the protectionist boost for the dollar many analysts think it might imply, moving to the front of investors' minds.

-But with expectations for a rise in U.S. interest rates in December seen as unlikely to move swiftly higher, a number of major bank analysts believe the dollar could have peaked for now and may suffer, particularly against the yen, in coming weeks.
+But with the probability of a rise in U.S. interest rates in December seen as unlikely to move swiftly higher, a number of major bank analysts believe the dollar could have peaked for now and may suffer, particularly against the yen, in coming weeks.

 "The temptation is to say that the dollar should continue to weaken this week," said Sam Lynton-Brown, a currency strategist with BNP Paribas in London.

-By 1130 GMT, the dollar had fallen 0.6 percent to 100.38 yen .
-The euro also nudged up 0.2 percent to $1.1250, a bullish Ifo survey from Germany adding to relatively upbeat euro zone surveys on Friday.
+By 0715 GMT, the dollar had fallen 0.4 percent to 100.63 yen .
+The euro also nudged up 0.1 percent to $1.1234, adding to Friday's modest gains made after the release of relatively upbeat euro zone flash composite purchasing managers' index.

-Governor Hiruhiko Kuroda's commitment to use all tools necessary to get inflation back to its 2-percent target did little to shift the conviction among bank analysts that the Bank of Japan is increasingly unable to weaken the yen.
+Bank of Japan Governor Hiruhiko Kuroda's commitment to use all tools necessary to get inflation back to its 2-percent target did little to shift the conviction among bank analysts that Tokyo is increasingly impotent.

-Some traders also pointed to a prediction by Eisuke Sakakibara, known as "Mr. Yen" for his influence on the currency as a top finance ministry official in the 1990s, that the dollar would fall to 90 yen this year.

-Sakakibara has long called for a stronger yen and the currency remains far weaker than it was -- around 78 yen per dollar -- before the launch of Prime Minister Shinzo Abe's push to weaken the yen and reflate the economy in 2012.

-"The comments from Mr Yen overnight have had an influence," said Dominic Bunning, a strategist with HSBC in London.

-"That is in line with our view on the yen's direction.
-We have it at 95 by the end of the year.
-If the BOJ doesn't do something more aggressive its going to go in that direction."
+BNP's Lynton-Brown said that moves in the dollar-yen rate were likely to be guided more by the U.S. side of the equation than anything Japan could do in the weeks ahead.

-Analysts say the first of three debates between Trump and Hillary Clinton on Monday has the potential to move the dollar.
+In that light, some say the first of three debates between U.S. presidential candidates Trump and Hillary Clinton has the potential to move the dollar.

+"We still see the euro and yen especially appreciating further," Citi analysts said in a morning note.

 Among the currency majors, Elsa Lignos, a senior strategist with RBC Capital Markets, underlined the exposure of the Canadian dollar to a Trump presidency.